CharlesBdt/clean-my-spotify/README.md

 # Spotify Authorize Endpoint is from the doc with value "https://accounts.spotify.com/authorize"
 ```

+For each new endpoint you want to add, don't forget to add the required scopes into the `store/modules/auth.js` file.

 ## Firebase Hosting

 Create your .env.production.local file for hosting with same content as above.